noellerjd/Movie-Nights/README.md

 To access Movie Nights, please visit https://noellerjd.github.io/Movie-Nights/ .

 ## Usage
 Using Movie Nights is easy.
 Click on the search bar and enter a movie name.
-The all relevant results will be displayed.
+Then all relevant results will be displayed.

 ## Credits
 The following individuals collaborated on this project (link to GitHub included):